TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         See the 'SNAPSHOTS' section below for some more details on how to use these snapshots, and their restrictions.

+      events [-fjr] [uuid]

+        Output events seen for a given VM (all VMs on the system if the uuid argument is omitted).
+The command will run indefinitely outputting a single line per event to stdout as they are seen.

+          -f, --full    Output the full event (full zone names, timestamp, etc.)  No data will be truncated.
+          -j, --json    Output in JSON.
+If `-j` is supplied `-f` is ignored.
+          -r, --ready   Output an extra event when the event stream is first opened and ready.

       get <uuid>

         Output the JSON object describing a VM.
 The JSON object will be dumped